Comparison of different approaches to the quasi-static approximation in Horndeski models: Derivation of the QSA expressions for mu and eta

 To derive the expressions for the modified gravity parameters under the QSA, in each case we apply the following procedure: \begin{itemize} \item neglect time derivatives; \item consider only relevant terms on sub-horizon scales, i.e., assume ${\rm K}\gg 1$; \item for the equation of motion of the perturbed scalar field, take also into account (i.e., keep the corresponding coefficient of) the mass term associated to the scalar degree of freedom; \item if dark sector variables are present, rewrite them in terms of matter variables; \item write the expressions as ``Poisson-like equations''; \item use Eqs.~(\ref{eqn:definitions}) to infer $\mu$, $\mu_Z$ and $\Sigma$; \item infer $\eta$ from the relation between the potentials. \end{itemize}

 We need to assume a functional form for $\mu$, $\mu_Z$, $\eta$ and $\Sigma$ and we will use a notation similar to that of \cite{Lombriser2015a}; in particular we shall use

 where $\bar{M}^2=M^2/M_{\rm pl}^2$, $M_{\rm pl}^{-2}=8\pi G$ and $M^2$ is the effective Planck mass squared.
+In the previous three expressions, the different coefficients used represent time-dependent functions, written in terms of the $\alpha_{\rm X}$, which can be derived by applying one of the three QSA approaches described in this work.
+A positive (negative) subscript is used for the numerator (denominator) and its numerical value refers to the corresponding power of ${\rm K}$, while the index $Z$ is used for $\mu_{Z}$ (and $\eta$ as a derived quantity).

 The superscript $\mathrm{QSA}$ will be replaced by the acronym referring to the particular approximation scheme used: $\mathrm{EFE}$ for the effective field equations, $\mathrm{MP}$ for the two equations for the metric potentials and $\mathrm{EoS}$ when using the attractor solution based on the EoS approach.
 In the semi-dynamical approach of \cite{Lombriser2015a}, the above expressions contain terms proportional to ${\rm K}^6$, as time derivatives of the potentials are taken into account.
 The expressions for the semi-dynamical approach have the same limit on small scales $\bar{M}^2\mu_{\infty}=\mu_{+6}/\mu_{-6}$ as the one found in this and in previous works.
 In fact $\mu_{+4}=\mu_{+6}$ and $\mu_{-4}=\mu_{-6}$ and our expressions with lower powers in ${\rm K}$ can be derived from those in \cite{Lombriser2015a} as there at least $\mu_{+0}$ and $\mu_{-0}$ are zero.
 However, it is not guaranteed that $\mu_{+0}$ ($\mu_{-0}$) in this work coincides with $\mu_{+2}$ ($\mu_{-2}$) in \cite{Lombriser2015a}.